“It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject...” (DfE 2013)

 To become fluent and confident readers.

-At Bolsover Church of England Junior School, our reading curriculum is designed to ensure that all of our pupils are able to read fluently, and with confidence, to access all subjects of the national curriculum and prepare them for the next stage of their education beyond Bolsover.
+At Bolsover Church of England Junior School, our reading curriculum is designed to ensure that all of our pupils are able to read fluently, and with confidence, to access all subjects of the national curriculum.
+We want our

 Reading is prioritised in school to allow our pupils to access the full curriculum we have on offer.
 We ensure that our children experience a wide range of texts that promote fluency, understanding and develop regular reading habits.